Varaha: Temples

 In Muradpur in West Bengal, worship is offered to an in-situ 2.5 m zoomorphic image of Varaha (8th century), one of the earliest known images of Varaha.
 A 7th century anthropomorphic Varaha image of Apasadh is still worshipped in a relatively modern temple.
 Other temples dedicated to Varaha are located across India in the states of Andhra Pradesh (including Varaha Lakshmi Narasimha temple, Simhachalam dedicated to a combined form of Varaha and Narasimha), in Haryana Pradesh at Baraha Kalan, and Lakshmi Varaha Temple, in Karnataka at Maravanthe and Kallahalli, Panniyur Sri Varahamurthy Temple in Kerala, Sreevaraham Lakshmi Varaha temple, Thiruvananthapuram in Kerala, Sree Varaha Swamy Temple, Varapuzha in Ernakulam, Kerala, Azheekal Sree Varaha Temple in Ernakulam, Kerala, in Majholi, Madhya Pradesh, in Odisha at Lakshmi Varaha Temple, Aul, in Tamil Nadu and in Uttar Pradesh.
 A Varaha temple is also located in Mysore Palace premises at Mysore, Karnataka.
-The Varahashyam temple in Bhinmal, Rajasthan also has a 8 ft Varaha icon.
+The Varahashyam temple in Bhinmal, Rajasthan also has an 8 ft Varaha icon.